MeltedForge

 At the moment of writing this documentation, MeltedForge isn't quite matured yet.
 It has many faults and doesn't has basic engine features.
 So long story short, it is in it's young stage.
 Though it is also true that it is not a toy test engine either.
 It is for now, far from the likes of an industrial standard, production ready game engine like Unity, Godot, Unreal Engine, Cry engine, etc. but it is in the path of becoming a engine which can actually export games and applications.

-Features of the engine as of now :-
+Features of the engine as of now:

-- Model loading (fbx, gltf and obj formats)
+- Model loading (Only gltf 2.0 format)

 - Editor level UI (Using cimgui)

-- Customization of the UI (Using cimgui)
+- Customization of the UI (By cimgui)

 - Custom offscreen render targets

-- Binary serializating & deserializing api
+- Binary serializing & deserializing api

 - Explicit shader resource control